Achievable logoAchievable logo

 Multiplication and division

-Multiplication and division have a different set of rules to memorize:
+Multiplication and division follow a different set of sign rules:

 • (positive) × (positive) = positive